SherG/cool-iron/blog/quality-content.md

 These simple ideas and actions are the unsexy fundamentals.
 And they should be kept in mind whenever you create and post an article.

-Most website owners skip over the unsexy fundamentals.
+Most website owners skip the unsexy fundamentals.
 And that provides an opportunity for you.

 ### Related